NibiruChain/py-sdk/README.md

 [tests-workflow]: https://github.com/NibiruChain/py-sdk/actions/workflows/pytests.yml
 [tests-example]: https://github.com/NibiruChain/py-sdk/actions/workflows/notebooks.yml

-The `nibiru` package allows you to index, query, and send transactions on Nibiru Chain using Python.
+The Python SDK includes a `nibiru` package allows you to index, query, and send transactions on Nibiru Chain using Python.
 It provides access to market data for analysis, visualization, indicator development, algorithmic trading, strategy backtesting, bot programming, and related software engineering.

 The package is intended to be used by coders, developers, technically-skilled traders and  data-scientists for building trading algorithms.